codeForSaif/ToDoListAzure/README.md

 **Cleanup**

-*This will be an explanation of costs of each service and how to remove everything -or- how to remove most of the costs and keep everything running in one enviroment for $5 a month if you want to keep this example active in your Portal.*
+*This will be an explanation of costs of each service and how to remove everything -or- how to remove most of the costs and keep everything running in one environment for $5 a month if you want to keep this example active in your Portal.*

 # [Part 1]: Setup the Azure SQL Database
 1. Go to the Azure Portal at portal.azure.com